bkolobara/stdin-line/README.md

 ## Performance

-Some competitive programming challanges can be bound by stdin read performance.
+Some competitive programming challenges can be bound by stdin read performance.
 I'm not sure how big the overhead of this sync/awaits approach is.
 This needs to be further investigated.